-A common characteristic of the existing collection tree protocols is the use of network layer beacons to propagate route information using either an immediate or an accumulative link cost approach for route cost computation.
-However, these approaches are not always optimal, as routes are only as good the lowest quality hop.
-As an example of the immediate cost approach, if a child sensor node decided to select its parent based on its current link quality; it would pick the neighbor sensor node with the highest link quality as its next hop to the base station.
+A common characteristic of the existing collection tree protocols (CTPs) is the use of network layer beacons to propagate route information using either an immediate or an accumulative link cost approach for route cost computation.
+However, these approaches are not always optimal, as routes are only as good the lowest quality hop [4].
+As an example of the immediate cost approach, if a child sensor node decides to select its parent based on its current link quality; it would pick the neighbour sensor node with the highest link quality as its next hop to the base station.
 However, since the link quality is time-varying, the child sensor node cannot deduce the dynamics of upstream link qualities of the parents towards the base station.
 On the other hand, the accumulative link cost approach uses the sum of the link quality values along a route and then averaging these values.
-However, this approach is also not the best.
-For example, although a route has a broken immediate link between two adjacent sensor nodes along the routing path, the child sensor node would still select this route is the sum or the average of its link qualities is the highest among multiple available routes.
+However, this approach also has weaknesses.
+For example, although a route has a broken immediate link between two adjacent sensor nodes along the routing path, the child sensor node would still select this route if the sum or the average of its link qualities is the highest among multiple available routes [6, 8].

-These collection tree protocols can be either classified as proactive distance vector routing protocols as in MintRoute [6] or reactive distance vector routing protocols as in MultihopLQI [7] and Collection Tree Protocol (CTP) [8].
-The advantages and disadvantages of such routing classes are well investigated and discussed in [1], [3] and [11].
+These CTPs can be either classified as a proactive distance vector routing protocols such as MintRoute [9], or reactive distance vector routing protocols such as MultihopLQI [10] and CTP [11].
+The advantages and disadvantages of such routing classes are well investigated and discussed in [1, 3, 12].
 For example, in reactive protocols, sensor nodes do not need to maintain route entries to the base station as routes are requested on demand, thus saving memory space.
-Associated with this benefit are some drawbacks, including the fact that route request messages use a broadcast mechanism which can easily lead to a broadcast flooding.
+Associated with this benefit are a number of drawbacks, including the fact that route request messages use a broadcast mechanism which can easily lead to broadcast flooding.
 The unique communication architecture of WSNs creates the potential for the selection of a suboptimal route.
-This is due to the limited topological information available to the sensor node [17], the delay that is incurred in acquiring a route [18], and the energy profile of relay sensor nodes [6].
-Consequently these are factors that should be considered when using a reactive routing protocol.
-As a result, the proposed routing scheme adopts a similar mechanism to route propagation but using jointly ad hoc proactive and reactive approach.
+This is due to the limited topological information available to the sensor node, the delay that is incurred in acquiring a route and the energy profile of relay sensor nodes [13, 14].
+Consequently, these are factors that should be considered when using a reactive routing protocol.
+Our proposed routing scheme adopts a similar mechanism to route propagation but uses a joint ad hoc proactive and reactive approach.